So, you want to come to Ireland to visit family,

 It is your responsibility to satisfy a visa officer that you have strong ties to your country of residence.

-If you have a job, you must provide your:
+If you have a job in South Africa, you must provide your:

 - 3 most recent original payslips